 Professor in Organic Chemistry

-Andrei Malkov started his career with the award of MSs (Hons) from the Moscow State University (Russia) in 1982, which was followed by PhD studies at the Institute of Organo-Element Compounds (Moscow, Russia), successfully completed in 1986.
-He continued his work in the area of organometallic synthesis and catalysis, which intensified with his move to UK in 1992 where he had two postdoctoral spells at UEA (1992-1995) and the University of Leicester (1995-1999).
-He started his independent career in UK in the University of Glasgow in 1999 where he rose through the ranks to become Reader.
-In 2008 he was appointed as Professor of Organic Chemistry at Loughborough University.
+Andrei Malkov received his MSs (Hons) from the Moscow State University (Russia) in 1982, followed by a PhD from the Institute of Organo-Element Compounds RAS (Moscow, Russia) in 1986.
+In 1992 he moved to the UK to undertake postdoctoral studies at the University of East Anglia (1992-1995) and then at the University of Leicester (1995-1999).
+He started his independent career at the University of Glasgow in 1999 where he rose through the ranks to become a Reader.
+In 2008 he was appointed Professor of Organic Chemistry at Loughborough University.

 - Asymmetric organocatalysis: catalysts development, investigation of the mechanisms of stereodifferentiation, synthetic applications.

 - Catalytic functionalization of C-H bonds: method development, synthetic applications.

 - Total synthesis of bioactive natural products, antibacterial compounds, biological investigations.

 - Electrochemical synthesis, development of new synthetic methods